Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 This is where the black darter tetra separates itself from beginner-friendly fish.
 The water parameter requirements are strict and non-negotiable.
 A pH of 4.0 to 6.5 is the acceptable range, with most experienced keepers targeting somewhere around 5.0 to 6.0.
 Hardness needs to stay very low, ideally 1-5 dGH.
 Standard tap water in most areas of the United States will be far too hard and alkaline for this species.

 To achieve these conditions, most keepers use RO (reverse osmosis) or distilled water remineralized with a product designed for blackwater aquariums.
 Adding Indian almond leaves, alder cones, driftwood, and peat filtration all help acidify the water and release tannins.
 The water should have a visible amber to brown tint.
-If your water looks crystal clear, it’s probably not acidic or tannin-rich enough for this species.
+If your water looks crystal clear, it’s not acidic or tannin-rich enough for this species.

 Filtration & Water Flow